-As if you have entered an Aladdin’s cave, the large doors open onto an International truck serving as the reception desk, a ‘pompstasie’ (filling station) bar and an assortment of classic vehicles and transport paraphernalia assembled with an innovative and creative flair – and a good deal of humour!
-Restaurant tables are placed in between and the cabs of several cars serve as zany fireplaces in the chilly winter months.
+As if you have entered an Aladdin’s cave, the large doors open onto an International truck serving as the reception desk.
+While a ‘pompstasie’ (filling station) bar, and an assortment of classic vehicles and transport paraphernalia.
+Assembled with an innovative and creative flair – and a good deal of humour!
+Restaurant tables are placed in between and the cabs of several cars.
+While serving as fireplaces in the chilly winter months.

 Canyon Roadhouse has more than just a fascinating interior.
-Large attractive rooms, positioned around courtyards, make the Roadhouse a comfortable – and convenient – base when visiting the Fish River Canyon, just 14 kilometres away.
-The canyon resort has a swimming pool, a campsite, a terrace to enjoy Roadhouse specialities like Amarula Cheesecake (and the best cappuccino for miles around) and a walking trail through the hills.
+While large attractive rooms, positioned around courtyards, make the Roadhouse a comfortable – and convenient – base when visiting the Fish River Canyon, just 14 kilometres away.
+Moreover, the canyon resort has a swimming pool, a campsite, a terrace to enjoy Roadhouse specialities like Amarula Cheesecake (and the best cappuccino for miles around) and a walking trail through the hills.

-Sunset is best appreciated from the hill above the lodge looking out onto the flat-topped Holoog Mountain and the Gondwana Canyon Park.
-Take a guided excursion to the canyon viewpoints, hike the 3-4 day superlative canyon trail or drive the 4×4 Wildebeest Route towards Canyon Lodge and Village to view zebra and wildebeest on the grassy plains.
+Sunset is best appreciated from the hill above the lodge.
+While looking out onto the flat-topped Holoog Mountain and the Gondwana Canyon Park.
+Additionally take a guided excursion to the canyon viewpoints or hike the 3-4 day superlative canyon trail.
+Furthermore drive the 4×4 Wildebeest Route towards Canyon Lodge and Village to view zebra and wildebeest on the grassy plains.
 Be sure to include this quirky lodge – constructed with flair, creativity, mischief and a zest for life – into all travel plans!